haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 __Note:__ _You can turn on and off a cluster by clicking on its name in the right panel of the PyMOL window._

 Let's now check if the solutions actually fit the cross-links we defined.
-Start a new PyMOL session and load as described about the model you want to analyse, e.g. the best model of the top ranking cluster `cluster1_1.pdb` for scenario 1.
+Start a new PyMOL session and load as described about the model you want to analyze, e.g. the best model of the top ranking cluster `cluster1_1.pdb` for scenario 1.
 In the PyMOL command window type:

 <a class="prompt prompt-pymol">